yakuan-chen/bkds-datachallenge-Chen-Yakuan/STATISTICS-TEST-INSTRUCTIONS.md

 Please use either R or Python to complete this test.
 Your answers must be presented in a markdown (.md) file that is formatted for
 HTML output.

-If you don't know how to answer a particular question, leave it blank.
-As with most tests, your problem solving method and approach is more important than the end result.
+Answer every question to the best of your ability, and if you don't know the answer, please describe and articulate why.
+As with most tests, your problem solving method and approach is just as important than the end result.

 If you need more clarity for any question, please email hello@brooklyndatascience.com.